The Todo Noise Application

 await client.start();

-const globals = await client.stateManager.attach('globals');
+const global = await client.stateManager.attach('global');

-Then, import the html
+Then, modify the renderApp

 // src/client/player/index

-const globals = await client.stateManager.attach('globals');
+const global = await client.stateManager.attach('global');

 const $layout = createLayout(client, $container);

-<p>Master: ${globals.get('master')}</p>
+<p>Master: ${global.get('master')}</p>

-<p>Mute: ${globals.get('mute')}</p>
+<p>Mute: ${global.get('mute')}</p>

 }